Photo Credit: Tim Baldwin Vibbin, Photography First

 Interview Simone Edwards

-Interview with Simone Edwards, former WNBA Champion as spokesperson for National Caribbean-American Heritage Month on Caribbean Riddims radio show with Eddy Edwards, Cleve Osborne and Gillian Smart – [email protected] on WHIM 1080 AM.
+Interview with Simone Edwards, former WNBA Champion as spokesperson for National Caribbean-American Heritage Month on Caribbean Riddims radio show with Eddy Edwards, Cleve Osborne and Gillian Smart – Three@3 on WHIM 1080 AM.

 About Caribbean American Heritage Month